CodexUjayer/Discord-RAT/README.md

 - **System Info:** Retrieve system information.
 - **Task Management:** List and kill processes.
 - **Purge Messages:** Clear bot messages and commands in the channel.
+- **Live Stream Mic:** Livestream the Computers Microphone to a discord voice channel.
+- **Keylogger** Log keystrokes and sends them to a Discord channel
+- **TTS** Play Text To Speech Messages on the Computer

 ## Requirements